 - When you know how much money you have and where it goes every week, you'll be better equipped to save money and use it for things you want to do.

 - Sticking to your budget will also help you meet those important savings goals so you can actually increase your wealth and net worth.

 - Have you ever been one of those people who can't go and hang out with their friends because you don't have money?
 Or worse still, have you had to mooch off of a friend because you didn't have enough to pay to see the latest blockbuster?
 When you have a method to your money, you won't always look like the broke friend everyone has to take pity on.

 Ask, “What Motivates Me?”

 One of the best things you can do when you decide to implement a budget is figuring out why you are doing so.
 When you know why you want to get control of your finances, you can use that reason to motivate yourself to stick to it when it gets hard.

 Even if you have the best intentions, and have been good about sticking to rules, keeping a budget all of the time is hard, at least for most people.

 Life happens, and unexpected expenses will come up.
 Remember your reason for controlling your finances, and these situations will be easier to deal with.

-Remember: Just Get Started with Your Budget Template, Then Refine
+Remember: Just Start Small with Your Budget Template, Then Refine

 Sticking to your budget can be hard at first.
 It can also be discouraging when you come in over on a consistent basis.
 That’s why I recommend keeping a loose budget at first and refining it as time goes by and you improve at hitting your numbers.
 And trust me, once it happens, you’ll become addicted to sticking to your budget.
 Nothing feels better than coming in under budget, except coming in under budget EVERY.
 SINGLE.
 MONTH.